 - APST 802 - Orchestral Repertoire for Woodwinds 2 credits

 - APST 805 - Contemporary Chamber Music 2 credits

 - PHYS 054 - Musical Acoustics 4 credits

 Conservatory faculty maintain active performance schedules while remaining accessible and committed to their students.
 Individual instruction is paramount to helping students develop their mechanical, technical, stylistic, psychological, and musical skills.Explore Faculty within Clarinet

 “Preparing students for today’s music field is ever-changing.
 Oberlin provides an atmosphere of growth and preparation for my undergraduate students to expand their musical knowledge.
 It is my aim to present traditional and modern teaching methods to prepare each individual to find their career path while promoting a healthy and happy environment to work with their peers.”Richard Hawkins, Professor of Clarinet

 Life After Oberlin

-Clarinet and Double Degree Program graduates are prepared to pursue professional music careers as soloists or with a range of ensembles—from major orchestras to contemporary chamber groups; many earn principal appointments.
-Other grads work in schools, conservatories, and in all facets of society.
+Clarinet and double-degree graduates are prepared to pursue professional music careers as soloists or with a range of ensembles—from major orchestras to contemporary chamber groups; many earn principal appointments.
+Others work in schools, conservatories, and in all facets of society.